Dataset Preparation

 Preparing dataset files

-Data-providers first need to generate the input files for the dataset tool.
-GDI data preparation tool accepts:
+Data-providers first need to generate the input files for the gdi-dataset-tool - a script that turns data files into a format compatible with GDI-EE.
+The tool accepts:

 1. VCF files as genomic data files